steven-meehan/crafter-gallery-site/README.md

     - `defaultPage`: (Required) `string` Is the base portion of the url for the images in the configuration file.
     - `routeToNotFoundPage`: (Required) `bool` Determines if the image gallery will route the user to the gallery's default page or the not found page when an image is not found within the collection.
     - `fontAwesomeArrowIcons`: (Optional) `string` Details the icons used for the arrows to cycle through the images in the gallery.[details](#gallery-options-for-arrows)
-- `status`: (Optional) `number` This number is used when a required route needs a different status code.
 - `redirect`: (Optional) Is a complex object that configures a redirection route.
     - `enabled`: (Required) `bool` Tells the router that the incoming route needs to be redirected.
     - `path`: (Required) `string` Is the route to be redirected to.